ljw1004/csharpspec/csharp/expressions.md

 *  If `E` is a property access, indexer access, variable, or value, the type of which is `T`, and a member lookup ([Member lookup](expressions.md#member-lookup)) of `I` in `T` with `K` type arguments produces a match, then `E.I` is evaluated and classified as follows:
    *  First, if `E` is a property or indexer access, then the value of the property or indexer access is obtained ([Values of expressions](expressions.md#values-of-expressions)) and `E` is reclassified as a value.
    *  If `I` identifies one or more methods, then the result is a method group with an associated instance expression of `E`.
 If a type argument list was specified, it is used in calling a generic method ([Method invocations](expressions.md#method-invocations)).
+   *  If `I` identifies an instance property,
+      * If `E` is `this`, `I` identifies an automatically implemented property (§10.7.3) without a setter, and the reference occurs within an instance constructor for a class or struct type `T`, then the result is a variable, namely the hidden backing field for the auto-property given by `I` in the instance of `T` given by `this`.
-   *  If `I` identifies an instance property, then the result is a property access with an associated instance expression of `E`.
+      * Otherwise, the result is a property access with an associated instance expression of `E`.
    *  If `T` is a *class_type* and `I` identifies an instance field of that *class_type*:
       * If the value of `E` is `null`, then a `System.NullReferenceException` is thrown.
       * Otherwise, if the field is `readonly` and the reference occurs outside an instance constructor of the class in which the field is declared, then the result is a value, namely the value of the field `I` in the object referenced by `E`.